Sokphirun99/E-COMMERCE_SYSTEM/README.md

 # 🛒 E-Commerce System

 A comprehensive console-based e-commerce application with dual interfaces for administrators and customers.
-This system implements product management, shopping cart functionality, user authentication, and purchase tracking.
+This system implements product management, shopping cart functionality, user authentication, and purchase tracking using object-oriented programming principles.

 ## 📋 Table of Contents
 - How to Compile and Run